Buying vs Leasing

-You can pay cash for the vehicle you choose.
+You can buy the Honda vehicle outright with cash.
 That may mean taking money out of savings, home equity, or investments.
-If you have the means to do this and the desire to not have payments, then this may be a good choice for you.
+If you’re looking to avoid car payments and can afford to do this, then this may be a good choice for you.

 TWO: You Can Finance

-Traditional financing is for those individuals who plan on keeping a vehicle for many years, traditional financing is a great option.
+For those individuals who are looking to keep a vehicle for many years, traditional financing is a great option.
 Auto loans can be financed for 1, 2, 3, 4, 5, 6, and 7 years, depending on the year of the vehicle.
 Once you have found a vehicle that suits your needs, our Finance Department can do your loan shopping for you.
 We work with local and national banks and Credit Unions to find the best auto loan for you.

 THREE: You Can Lease

-Many financial guru’s say that you should lease things that depreciate and buy things that appreciate.
-A vehicle is a depreciating item.
-For many drivers, leasing a new car is a good alternative to purchasing a new vehicle.
-And, based on your lifestyle or business needs, leasing could be a very sensible option for you.
-Leasing is ideal if you usually don’t finish paying for a vehicle before you trade it, or if you pay it off and immediately replace it, leasing is a great option for you.
+Financial experts everywhere agree: buy fewer things that depreciate, and more things that appreciate.
+A vehicle is a depreciating item which makes leasing a great alternative to buying for many car shoppers.
+Depending on your lifestyle or business needs, leasing a new Honda vehicle could be a very sensible option for you.
+If you usually don’t finish paying for a vehicle before you trade it, or if you pay it off and immediately replace it, leasing is a great option for you.

-Leasing has changed over the last ten years and is now regulated so that consumers are more protected.
-The increasing popularity of leasing in the last few years has helped to simplify leasing terms.
+Over the last ten years, leasing has changed.
+It is now regulated to better protect consumers.
+The simplified leasing terms has made it an increasingly more popular option for many car buyers.
 The competition for leasing customers has also led car manufacturers to make both terms and prices extremely attractive.
 Depending on your circumstances, you can use your leased vehicle for business purposes.
-The lease payment or portion of it may be tax deductible.
-(Consult your tax adviser for specific information.)
+The lease payment or portion of it may be tax deductible (Consult your tax adviser for specific information).

 Leasing Offers Three Advantages